AAFP Smoking Cessation Resources

 In 2019, AAFP has been advocating on behalf of our members to regulate tobacco products to prevent thousands of lives lost each year to tobacco use.
 The AAFP provided comments on many tobacco and nicotine issues, including regulating flavored tobacco products, nicotine level standards, premium cigars and potential illicit trade markets.

-AAFP offers the following tobacco cessation resources for physicians and patients to start the conversation and take steps toward smoke-free, healthier lives.
+AAFP offers the following tobacco cessation resources for physicians to start the conversation with patients, helping them take steps toward smoke-free, healthier lives.

 AAFP Policies and Guidelines

 - CME Course: Evidence Vs Myth: Addressing Tobacco Cessation In Adults With Mental Illness

 - Video: Mental Health Conditions and Cigarettes

 - Treating Tobacco Dependence Practice Manual(24 page PDF)

 - Pharmacologic Product Guide: FDA-Approved Medications for Smoking Cessation

 - Drug Interactions With Tobacco Smoke